ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * If you want to customize cheats for Nintendont, use [CodeManager2](https://github.com/CLF78/CodeManager2) with GUPE8P.ini to generate your own `.gct` for Nintendont

 ## Done so far:
+* All levels and modes are compatible v2.0+
 * Real Hardware / Nintendont compatibility
 * Widescreen support for in-game UI and some other elements in GNCP files
 * Level chunks load/unload based on both players